 Health Research Authority approval / HRA approval

-This new approval system will ultimately replace NHS permission and the NIHR Coordinated System for gaining NHS Permission (CSP).
-Further details on the HRA approval system and plans for its phased implementation can be found on the HRA approval webpage.
+If your study is led from England and involves the NHS in England then you may need to apply for HRA Approval.
+This new approval replaces the NIHR Coordinated System for gaining NHS Permission (CSP) and will ultimately replace NHS permission.
+Further details on the HRA approval system can be found on the HRA approval webpage.

 Persons recruited to and consenting to participate in research not by virtue of the fact they are an NHS patient suffering from a specific condition, but rather as they represent normal, non-diseased physiology.